Skip to content

 • Check in with mentor about challenges (academic or personal), as needed

-UC Merced F1 Faculty Academic Mentoring
+UC Merced F1 Faculty Academic Advising

 This is currently under development.

-Culminating Research Experience
+Baccalaureate Research Experience (BRE)